Combinatorial and Topological Aspects of Path Posets, and Multipath Cohomology: Relations with simplicial homology

-\begin{lem}[{\cite[Proposition~3.1]{BJOR}}] A poset~$P$ is a CW-poset if, and only if, it is isomorphic to the face poset of a regular CW-complex. \end{lem}

-As a consequence of Example~\ref{kjaf} and Lemma~\ref{lemma:hgag}, for $P(\tG)$ the path poset of a digraph~$\tG$, there exists a regular CW-complex $X(\tG)$ whose face poset is isomorphic to $P(\tG)$.
+A poset~$P$ is a CW-poset if, and only if, it is isomorphic to the face poset of a regular CW-complex -- see \cite[Proposition~3.1]{BJOR}.
+As a consequence, for a digraph~$\tG$ there exists a regular CW-complex $X(\tG)$ whose face poset is isomorphic to $P(\tG)$.
 We can actually be more specific.
-Recall that an \emph{(augmented abstract) simplicial complex} $K$ on a vertex set $V$ is $K\subseteq \wp(V)$ such that: \begin{enumerate}[label =(\roman*)] \item $\{ v \} \in K$ for all $v\in V$; \item if $\sigma \in K$, then $\sigma$ is finite; \item if $\sigma \in K$ and $\tau \subseteq \sigma$, then $\tau \in K$. \end{enumerate} An \emph{$n$-simplex} in $K$ is~$\sigma\in~K$ with $n+1$ elements.
-In particular, the empty set $\emptyset$ is the unique~$(-1)$-simplex in $K$, while the vertices are all the $0$-simplices in $K$.
-In other words, an augmented abstract simplicial complex $K$ on a vertex set $V$ is a downward closed sub-poset of~$(\wp(V), \subset)$, whose elements are finite sets, containing $\left\{\{v\}\right\}_{v\in V}$.
-Note that if $V$ is finite, then condition (ii) is automatically satisfied.
+Recall that an \emph{(augmented abstract) simplicial complex} $K$ on a vertex set $V$ is a simplicial complex augmented with a unique $(-1)$-simplex given by the empty set $\emptyset$.

+\begin{defn} Given a digraph $\tG$, its \emph{multipath complex} is the augmented abstract simplicial complex~$X(\tG)$ on~$E(\tG)$ whose $k$-simplices are given by the multipaths in $\tG$ of length~$k-1$. \end{defn} Since each spanning sub-graph of a multipath is a multipath, it is clear that $X(\tG)$ is indeed an augmented abstract simplicial complex.
+Furthermore, we have the following observation.